Legends of Kruger: Lukimbi (MPU-DUR)

 Overnight at the Lukimbi Safari Lodge

-7:00am Check out and depart for the Kruger Mpumalanga International Airport (breakfast packs to be provided by the lodge)
+5:30am Check out and depart for the Kruger Mpumalanga International Airport (breakfast packs to be provided by the lodge)

 7:30am Check in and board the flight to Durban (Flight details TBA and subject to change)

 11:05am Arrive at OR Tambo Airport in Johannesburg and connect to your flight to Durban